data-miner00/book/contents/web-dev/setting-up-blog-with-nuxt-content.md

 One thing to note however, is that it is recommended to denote the sections of the document starting with `h2`, which is equivalent to `##` in markdown and `###` for the subtitle.
 In fact, any uses of `h1 (#)` will **NOT** appear in the table of content provided.
 So please bear in mind the nuances of using table of content in Nuxt Content.

-We can get the api by accessing with `article.toc` array as mentioned (here)[#accesing-metadata].
+We can get the api by accessing with `article.toc` array as mentioned (here)[#accessing-metadata].
 The title and its corresponding ID can be visualised as follows:

 ```json
 [